Understanding Memory Safety Vulnerabilities: Top Memory Corruption Bugs and How to Address Them

 Author: Nicole Spewak

-Memory safety vulnerabilities occur when a program performs unintended or erroneous operations in memory.
+Memory corruption vulnerabilities occur when a program performs unintended or erroneous operations in memory, such as reading from, writing to, or executing memory in unsafe ways.
 These issues can lead to dangerous consequences like data corruption, unexpected application behavior, or even full system compromise.
-Common Weakness Enumeration (CWEs), a body of knowledge tracking software vulnerabilities, highlights these as some of the most severe weaknesses in software today.

 Memory safety issues are inherently tied to programming languages and runtime environments.
-Languages like C and C++ offer control and performance but lack built-in memory safety mechanisms, making them more prone to such vulnerabilities.
+For example, languages like C and C++ offer control and performance but lack built-in memory safety mechanisms, making them more prone to such vulnerabilities.
+The burden is on developers to write memory-safe code, unlike in languages like Rust.

 Types of Memory Safety Vulnerabilities

 There are many different types of memory safety vulnerabilities, but there are particular ones that developers and security professionals should understand.
-The six explained below are listed on the 2024 Common Weakness Enumeration (CWE™) Top 25 Most Dangerous Software Weaknesses list (CWE™ Top 25), and are familiar faces on the list from previous years.
+The six explained below appeared on the Common Weakness Enumeration (CWE™) Top 25 Most Dangerous Software Weaknesses list (CWE™ Top 25) in 2024 or 2025.
 The CWE Top 25 lists vulnerabilities that are easy to exploit and that have significant consequences.

 1. Buffer Overflows (CWE-119)